DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 ### Device Description

-Field for detailed device description like purpose or specfic configuration.
+Field for detailed device description like purpose or specific configuration.

 ### Device key